mlissner/identity-theft/README.md

 Resolution
 ----------

-Resolving this issue has been painful.
-There are severaal issues:
+Resolving this situation has been painful.
+There are several issues:

 1. I need to [clear things up with the bank that PayPal uses to issue these credit cards][1]
 2. I need to [create an immediate 90 day security hold with each of the credit agencies][2].